 - Now select Software update and Initialisation.

-- Smart switch will itself find the latest suitable firmware for your Galaxy S8 and install in on your phone, just follow the on screen instructions.
+- The smart switch will itself find the latest suitable firmware for your Galaxy S8 and install in on your phone, just follow the on-screen instructions.